cvs-health/android-compose-accessibility-techniques/doc/components/AutofillControls.md

 # Autofill Controls
 Whenever possible, supply previously entered data values to text input fields to reduce redundant data entry.
-This is done in support of the WCAG 2 [Success Criterion 1.3.5 Identify Input Purpose](https://www.w3.org/TR/WCAG21/#identify-input-purpose) and the WCAG 2.2 [Success Criterion 3.3.7 Redundant Entry](https://www.w3.org/TR/WCAG22/#redundant-entry).
+This is done in support of the WCAG [Success Criterion 1.3.5 Identify Input Purpose](https://www.w3.org/TR/WCAG22/#identify-input-purpose) and [Success Criterion 3.3.7 Redundant Entry](https://www.w3.org/TR/WCAG22/#redundant-entry).

 Two approaches to auto-filling input field values are to connect `TextField` data to an Autofill Service and to supply known application data.